cbiffle/brittle-kernel/doc/manual/kor/memory.rst

   1. If the key used has any subregion disable bits set.

-  2. If this Memory object is too big or small for the target object type.
+  2. If this Memory object is too small for the target object type.

   3. If this Memory object is marked as device memory.